Supercouple: Primetime television

-There are numerous shows that tend to pair up two unexpected characters with other.
-For instance, Pacey Witter and Joey Potter from the drama Dawsons Creek.
-Pacey and Joey did not like each other at all first, and Joey was in love with her soulmate Dawson Leery, but they eventually fell in love and became a supercouple of the show.
-Kurt Hummel and Blaine Anderson and Santana Lopez and Brittany Pierce from Glee and are regularly quoted as TV's first LGBTQ powercouples.
+There are numerous shows that tend to pair up two unexpected characters together.
+For instance, Pacey Witter and Joey Potter from the teen drama Dawson's Creek.
+Pacey and Joey did not like each other at all first, and Joey was in love with her supposed soulmate Dawson Leery, but they eventually fell in love and became a supercouple of the show.
+Kurt Hummel and Blaine Anderson and Santana Lopez and Brittany Pierce from Glee are regularly quoted as TV's first LGBTQ supercouples.

-A well-known "will-they-won't-they" setups is the relationship of supercouple Agent Fox Mulder and Agent Dana Scully from the science fiction/thriller series The X-Files.
+A well-known "will-they-won't-they" setup is the relationship of supercouple Agent Fox Mulder and Agent Dana Scully from the science fiction/thriller series The X-Files.
 Mulder and Scully, two FBI agents investigating cases that involve the paranormal, are showcased as having a relationship which borders on subtle hints of romance throughout the series without the two being heavily romantically involved.
 Though anticipation for Mulder and Scully to romantically commit to each other had existed for years among the show's fanbase, the pairing's romantic intimacy was not written as soon as fans would have hoped for; when the two are finally shown sharing a kiss in 1999 after seven seasons of buildup, some viewers felt the show waited too long to script the event.
 Critics state that in such cases, if a series extends sexual tension for "too long" before finally acting on romantic intimacy between the characters, it can result in viewers feeling that the best part of the pairing's buildup was their "will-they-won't-they" status.